adamggrim/textwarp/README.md

 3. **Paste text from the clipboard**

     `textwarp` will copy the modified text to the clipboard: `theMindIsItsOwnPlace`.
-Paste to view the modified text.
+To view the modified text, paste from the clipboard.

 4. **Continue or exit**